winter

 China's northernmost province, Heilongjiang, experienced significant disruptions to its transportation systems.
 The railway operator suspended 51 passenger trains due to the snowstorm, and Harbin, the provincial capital, canceled over 400 flights at its international airport.
 Smaller airports in the province took similar measures, leading to a complete cancellation of flights.

 The impact extended to educational institutions, with schools, kindergartens, and off-campus training facilities in most areas of Harbin closing on Monday and Tuesday.
 Tragically, in Jamui City, a gymnasium collapsed during the snowstorm, resulting in the death of three students who were trapped inside.
-The incident is under investigation, reflecting the serious consequences of the conditions.
+The incident is under investigation, reflecting the serious consequences of the extreme weather conditions.

 Harbin has issued a red blizzard warning, the highest level in China's four-level warning system.
 In neighboring Gansu Province, over 200 highway entrances were closed due to heavy snowfall.
 China's national weather forecasting agency issued an orange blizzard warning, the second-highest level, and extended the warning for parts of Jinhangang and Inner Mongolia.